 “Providence stands for integrity,” says Anja, “looking after its people (including our guests, obviously), and service excellence.”
 But group management was finding it difficult to know where their attention was needed – with intermittent feedback across multiple properties, it was proving difficult to highlight staff performance, or pinpoint areas where training may be needed.

 “We were gathering feedback sporadically to say the least,” explains Anja.
 And without consistent feedback, group management were not getting the insights that they needed to understand their guests’ experiences.
 “We’d try to speak to guests as much as possible, but there was never anything documented," Anja continues.
 “We couldn’t identify any real trends.
 We had some guest comment cards in some hotels, and relied on what people were putting on TripAdvisor or on the other online platforms.”

 Despite each property being part of the greater group, when it came to online feedback, each general manager was responsible for monitoring and responding to their own property’s reviews and mentions.
-This manual and time-consuming process sometimes cause a delay before small recurring inconveniences or maintenance issues were noticed and resolved by management.
+This manual and time-consuming process sometimes caused a delay before small recurring inconveniences or maintenance issues were noticed and resolved by management.

 Thanks to GuestRevu’s intuitive, easy-to-use software, Providence Hospitality have access to group-wide reporting and insights that let them:

 “GuestRevu helps us continuously,” says Anja.
 “It’s about looking at our guest experience actively, and constantly improving what we’re doing, and bettering ourselves… I couldn't imagine now going back into a hotel that doesn't have GuestRevu.”